-- id is used to identify the media entry to the user in case of an error in the batchaddmedia script. - license is used to set a license for your piece a media for MediaGoblin's use.
-This must be a URI. - title will set the title displayed to MediaGoblin users. - description will set a description of your media. - collection-slug will add the media to a collection, if a collection with the given slug exists.
+- id is used to identify the media entry to the user in case of an error in the batchaddmedia script. - license is used to set a license for your piece a media for mediagoblin's use.
+This must be a URI. - title will set the title displayed to mediagoblin users.

+• description will set a description of your media.